openstack/glance-specs/specs/rocky/approved/glance/operator-image-workflow.rst

     ``"?visibility=public"`` on the  ``GET v2/images`` call.
     He sees a CentOS 7 image, but notices that it was created_at today, so he realizes that it's not the same image that he's searching for.
-    So now he uses ``"?visibility=public&hidden=true"`` to get the list of all available images.
+    So now he uses ``"?visibility=public&os_hidden=true"`` to get the list of all available images.

-If the image has ``"hidden" = False`` the image is not omitted from the image list.
+If the image has ``"os_hidden" = False`` the image is not omitted from the image list.
 It preserves the current behaviour.

-At image creation, if not specified, it's used ``"hidden" = False``.
+At image creation, if not specified, it's used ``"os_hidden" = False``.

-Changing the property "hidden" will be considered an image update.
+Changing the property "os_hidden" will be considered an image update.
 Because, the policy is already defined for this operation no other changes are required.

+In the response of create/show image the new property will be displayed as ``os_hidden``.
+If a pre-Rocky image already has a custom property named as ``os_hidden`` then that property will no longer be visible in the response from Rocky release.

 All operations in the image will continue to be available considering the policy defined.